macGRID-SRN/kulturBOT/README.md

 The idea of this version is to start the integration of the Pi and the iRobot Create.
 The Raspberry Pi should only act as a conveyor of information and instructions.

 - [ ] Further develop backend to communicate with the Pi.
-There should be the ability to fully control the iRobot Create and view all the sensor data from the backend.
 The sensor data which will be very important is whether the robot is charging or not, battery status, if it is docked, moving, in trouble.. etc..
 - [ ] Abstacle avoidance.
 Using an Ultra Sonic sensor or similar.
 This should allow KulturBOT to stop before bumping into something.
 I am not sure whether or not the Pi should enact this or the backend.
 Obviously due to latency, we probably want to Pi to handle it.
 - [ ] Mount the distance/optical sensor on the front, much like the Pi Cam.
-- [ ] Control the robot with a controller, much like the Botlr.
-It might be cool to make another stand-alone application which can view live information about KulturBOT, maybe post this onto a website/webpage?
-- [ ] Emergency shutdown control system.
-Noticed that this is common practice, there should be a way to immediately cut power to KulturBOT from the wall/computer desk system.

 **Shopping List**